 - Participate in one of the webinars offered by the International House for new international graduate students.
 You will receive an email with times and dates.

-- Incoming Graduate Students can contact the Residential Services Office to see if there are any on-campus housing spaces available.
+- Incoming Graduate Students can contact the Housing & Residential Experience Center to see if there are any on-campus housing spaces available.
 There are a very limited amount of openings for incoming students.
 If interested in off campus housing please visit the following website prior to arriving in Worcester.
-If you have any questions regarding local Worcester area housing options, please contact the Residential Services Office.
+If you have any questions regarding local Worcester area housing options, please contact the Housing & Residential Experience Center.